Since scientists could prove numerous health benefits of intermittent fasting, the interest in the method exploded.

 - Development of maternal fat reserves for breastfeeding

-Likewise, the purpose of breast milk in all mammals stresses out these goals of growth and weight gain.
+Likewise, the purpose of breast milk in all mammals stresses out these growth and weight gain goals.

 Against this background, dramatically changing eating habits can lead to nutrient deficiencies.

 Moreover, fasting can change the hormone balance.
-For example, the release of norepinephrine is increased, which is not ideal during a period of rest (Zauner et al. 20008).
+For example, the release of norepinephrine is increased, which is not ideal during rest (Zauner et al. 20008).